danielabar/meblog/src/markdown/displaying-file-names-for-multi-file-inputs-with-stimulus.md

 ## What About Existing Solutions?

-Before building this, I had my AI assistant research existing solutions.
-Here's what it found and why I didn't use them for this simple use case:
+Before building this, I used an AI assistant to survey the existing solutions.
+Here's what's available and why I didn't use them:

 **Full upload libraries** like [Uppy](https://uppy.io/), [Dropzone.js](https://www.dropzone.dev/), and [FilePond](https://pqina.nl/filepond/) replace the native file input entirely with a custom UI that includes drag-and-drop, image previews, progress bars, and more.
 If you need those features, they're excellent.
-But if all you need is to show file names alongside a standard form input, pulling in a 50-200KB library is overkill.
+But if all you need is to show file names alongside a standard form input, pulling in tens to hundreds of KB of library is overkill.

 **The Stimulus ecosystem**: Searched across [stimulus-components](https://www.stimulus-components.com/), [stimulus-use](https://stimulus-use.github.io/stimulus-use/), [tailwindcss-stimulus-components](https://github.com/excid3/tailwindcss-stimulus-components), and the [awesome-stimulusjs](https://github.com/stimulus-components/awesome-stimulusjs) curated list.
 None contained a file input display controller.